youming16/youming16.github.io/src/data/blog-posts/My-thinking-towards-to-social-media.md

 ---
-title: My thinking towards to social media
+title: How Social media made my life harder
 publishDate: 30 Jan 2023
 description: Should I quit social media?
 ---

 # Before we start

 Well, today I've been wasting hours for browsing social medias on nothing, watching no-brain staff to keep me laugh.
 However, I was unable to concentrate on learning at all, and could't stop think about funny meme I watched.
 What come to the next?
 While studying this morning, I spent 5 hours just for watching a 2 hours online tutorial.
 Obviously, my brain has been spoiled with them.
 In the afternoon, I was sitting in front of the desk table and did nothing.
 In order to avoid information overwheaming happen again, I try to figure out the why social media blow my mind , and let it out of the control.